 Science, Technology, Engineering, and Mathematics (STEM) Enthusiasts

-The Tuskegee Cadet Squadron of the Civil Air Patrol, located at Joint Base Anacostia-Bolling (JBAB) in Washington, DC, seeks volunteers with an interest in Science, Technology, Engineering, and Math to bring lessons in aerospace science to young people.
+The Tuskegee Composite Squadron of the Civil Air Patrol, located at Joint Base Anacostia-Bolling (JBAB) in Washington, DC, seeks volunteers with an interest in Science, Technology, Engineering, and Math to bring lessons in aerospace science to young people.

 Civil Air Patrol, the official auxiliary of the U.S. Air Force, is a nonprofit organization with 58,000 members nationwide.
 In its Air Force Auxiliary role, CAP performs about 85 percent of continental U.S. inland search and rescue missions.
 Its unpaid professionals also perform homeland security, disaster relief, and drug interdiction missions at the request of federal, state, and local agencies.
 The members play a leading role in aerospace education and serve as mentors to more than 24,000 young people currently participating in CAP's Cadet Program.
 Visit www.capvolunteernow.com for more information.